 We are constrained by the small voluntary donation sample from obtaining statistically significant evidence on all of the mechanism design hypotheses for which the experiment was designed.
 Our design was somewhat ambitious: we implemented a control (VCM) and three treatments (Seed, Matching, Premium), and thus needed a substantial number of observations in each cell.
 One suggestion to researchers is to embed an experiment in a setting with a sufficient previously demonstrated level of activity to support the design.
 For example, we implemented a fund-raising campaign in a service with no track record for online fund-raising.
-We conjectured, incorrectly, that given the strong reputation of the IPL and the very high daily usage rate, we would obtain a reasonably large sample.20
+We conjectured, incorrectly, that given the strong reputation of the IPL and the very high daily usage rate, we would obtain a reasonably large sample.

 Nonetheless, we did obtain significant evidence on several interesting questions.
-First, we confirmed the theoretical prediction that the Premium mechanism increases the fraction of participants who make a donation.
-Second, the Premium, Seed and Matching mechanisms each generated a higher rate of interest as measured by click-through to the "Contribute now" page.
+First, when we use all the data, we find that the Premium mechanism increases the fraction of participants who make a donation.
+This result, though, might be subject to a sample selection bias.
+Second, the Seed and Matching mechanisms each generated a higher rate of interest as measured by click-through to the "Contribute now" page than the Premium mechanism.
 Our results on gift size were insignificant due to the small sample sizes: we could not reject the null hypothesis that the gift size was the same for every pairwise mechanism comparison at even the 10% level of significance.